Shaping Futures Scholarship Fund Appeal

 Equity of access is part of our DNA here at the University of Newcastle.

-We established the Shaping Futures Scholarship Fund in 2011 to help these students who are determined to follow their dreams against all odds.
+We established the Shaping Futures Endowment Fund in 2011 to help these students who are determined to follow their dreams against all odds.
 But every year the number of applications is increasing.

 It is my personal commitment to keep our doors open to people from all walks of life with ability and determination to enter and succeed in higher education, especially for those who are facing a myriad of challenges.

-The Shaping Futures Scholarship Fund is a strategic priority for our University.
-We are committed to growing the fund to ensure that it is large enough to allow for a sustainable approach well into the future - to support those most in need of our help.
+Growing the Shaping Futures Endowment Fund is a strategic priority for our University.
+We want to ensure that the fund is large enough to allow for a sustainable approach well into the future - guaranteeing support those most in need of our help.

 However, I need your help.
-Almost 27 per cent of our students are from a low socio-economic background, significantly higher than the national average of 16 per cent - that's more than 9,000 students.
+Almost 27 per cent of our students are from a low socio-economic background, significantly higher than the national average of 16 per cent.
+That's more than 9,000 students of our students!

 Access to education can not only change the lives of students but also their families and the communities that benefit from their achievements.
 Giving to a scholarship is so much more than financial support - it also gives encouragement, profoundly impacting a student's life.